FREE SHIPPING ON ORDERS OVER $150

 We love chemical peels for their multi facetted approach to improving the skin.
 They are used to create an injury of a specific skin depth with the goal of stimulating new skin growth and improving surface texture and appearance.
 The way they exfoliate (compared to a topical scrub) stimulates collagen and more evenly distributes skin pigment causing an immediate brightening effect.

 The application of specialized acids, even in low percentages, creates stimulation in the skin.
-This stimulating and building of collagen will fill in fine lines and reduce the appearance of large pores and scarring.
+This stimulating and building of collagen will fill in fine lines and reduce the appearance of large pores and scarring over mulitple treatments.

 The most effective treatments are done in a series with treatments every one to two weeks.
 After four to six treatments maintain with monthly or seasonal treatments depending on the depth, skin type and condition.